-- Transform xAAL messages into messages of a home-automation protocol of a manufacturer, and vice-versa; - Manage the pairing between itself and manufacturer devices; - Manage the configuration of these devices (eg Z-Wave being bidirectional, it is the so-called "Z-Wave base" which pushes certain parameters towards devices: here the xAAL gateway plays then the role of the Z-Wave base, so it manages these Z-Wave parameters but does not exhibit them on the xAAL bus); - Expose the devices of the manufacturer on the xAAL bus with their xAAL address and their xAAL schema; - Do the mapping between the xAAL addresses and the manufacturer addresses; Note that this mapping can be useful in the configuration of the database of metadata.
+- Transform xAAL messages into messages of a home-automation protocol of a manufacturer, and vice-versa; - Manage the pairing between itself and manufacturer devices; - Manage the configuration of these devices (e.g., Z-Wave being bidirectional, it is the so-called "Z-Wave base" which pushes certain parameters towards devices: here the xAAL gateway plays then the role of the Z-Wave base, so it manages these Z-Wave parameters but does not exhibit them on the xAAL bus); - Expose the devices of the manufacturer on the xAAL bus with their xAAL address and their xAAL schema; - Do the mapping between the xAAL addresses and the manufacturer addresses; Note that this mapping can be useful in the configuration of the database of metadata.
 (For instance when the power is reconnected after installing some automation devices: all will appear in a mess on the bus...
 It is thus necessary to identify which is which.)
-The gateway can therefore be asked on this mapping.
-For each device, the mapping is typically a pair: the xAAL address, manufacturer address.
-From one manufacturer to another, the notion of address may differ (e.g. some add the notion of group).
-However, thanks to the flexibility of Json, the address format for each manufacturer will be defined later.
-(At least it is a dictionary that contains the variable ProtocolName plus something about the manufacturer address.) - $\bullet\,$ Do the translation between the functions of manufacturer devices and methods described in xAAL schemas; - This translation is supposed to be fairly straightforward, since the gateway is almost transparent in this point of view.
+For this purpose, the attribute hwld (hardware Id) of devices should be filled with something suitable to clearly settle who's who from a physical point of view.
+The attribute hwld is returned by the getDescription method of a device.
+The specification does not formalize the type of this attribute.
+It is not supposed to be processed by softwares, but rather to be displayed to humans, typically to administrators who are in charge of the mantenance and have to retrive devices in the house (or in the walls, cellings, etc.).
+Therefore hwld should indicate the address of the underlying/manufacturer protocol, a serial number, an ethernet address, or something like so. - Do the translation between the functions of manufacturer devices and methods described in xAAL schemas;

+This translation is supposed to be fairly straightforward, since the gateway is almost transparent in this point of view.

-By design, a gateway appears as a composite device.
-This is a somewhat more sophisticated than the simple composite device previously described, but it is a device that exhibit itself as such on xAAL bus.
+By design, a gateway is a composite device having plenty of childrens.
+This is a somewhat more sophisticated than the simple composite device previously described, but it is a device that should exhibit itself as such on xAAL bus.